-To enable this statement to be completed by the Monitoring Officer the Section 151 officer sends every member of Management Team an annual assurance statement to sign along with an checklist.
-Any weaknesses identified are discussed at our corporate Governance group which consists of the statutory officers and the Solicitor to the council .
+To enable this statement to be completed the Section 151 Officer S151 officer sends every member of Management Team an annual assurance statement to sign along with an checklist.
+Any weaknesses identified are discussed at our corporate Governance group which consists of the statutory officers and the Solicitor to the council.
 The pertinent risk management questions are